Exercise 2: Create a Page, Upload, and Validate

 - See the Logins and Passwords Worksheet page for your logins and passwords.

 Note: I've created a simple HTML template (using HTML 5) to make it easier to do this exercise.
 I recommend first trying to do this exercise without using the sample code of the template.
 But if you need more help in trying to figure out how to code this first coding exercise, feel free to use the code from the template.
+Note that the template does not include the text editor section; you will need to add that.

 Read Text Editors for HTML and Script Editing before starting this exercise.
 You may need to download one of the text editors listed there.